WUSL

 WUSL (98.9 FM) is a commercial radio station licensed to Philadelphia, Pennsylvania.
 It carries a mainstream urban radio format and is owned by iHeartMedia The studios and offices are on Presidential Boulevard in Bala Cynwyd.

 WUSL is a Class B station with an effective radiated power (ERP) of 27,000 watts.
 Its transmitter is off Wigard Avenue near the Schuylkill River in the Roxborough section of Philadelphia.
 WUSL broadcasts in the HD Radio hybrid format.
-Its HD2 digital subchannel formerly played Spanish-language contemporary hits.
+Its HD2 digital subchannel has contemporary hit radio format, branded as "TikTok Radio".

 History

 Easy listening and Soft AC

 In 1961, the 98.9 frequency signed on as WPBS.
 The call sign represented Philadelphia Bulletin Station, under common ownership with the city's largest daily newspaper at the time, The Evening Bulletin.
 (The call letters pre-date the 1969, founding of PBS, the Public Broadcasting Service.)
 WPBS was cross-promoted with the newspaper and featured an easy listening format, airing quarter hour sweeps of mostly instrumental cover versions of popular adult songs, as well as Broadway and Hollywood showtunes.
 At one point, WPBS was called "Velvet Stereo".

 In 1976, the newspaper sold the station to LIN Broadcasting, which at the time also owned WFIL.
 WPBS's call letters were changed to WUSL, which stood for "U.S. 1", a major north-south route running through Philadelphia.
 (The "L" represented the number 1.)
 Program Director Jim Nettleton instituted a soft adult contemporary format mixed with a number of standards which had crossed over to the 1960s/1970s pop charts (e.g. Engelbert Humperdinck, Barbra Streisand, Andy Williams, etc.).
 The studios were located at 440 Domino Lane in the Roxborough section of Philadelphia, where the station's tower is still located.